-I excitedly go to make a booking at this sophisticated establishment and am told to please call the other number for reservations.
+I excitedly go to make a booking at Two One Two (a sophisticated establishment!) and am told to please call the other number for reservations.
 Can I please be connected?
 No, I am firmly told, call the other number.
 Call once, twice, thrice.
 The bookings line rings on and on into lonely oblivion.

 On a Saturday night at 10pm, clearly no-one is home at this restaurant.

 More out of stubborness than anything, I persist.
 After 15 minutes of fruitless effort, I ring back the initial number in vain, which at least showed some sign of life.
 Again I am told to call the bookings number.

 Upon explaining that the other line is going unanswered, I am put on hold for what seems like an eternity before I realise nobody is coming back on the line to rescue me.